This policy defines the parameters for graduate students to earn two degrees at the same level, e.g., two master’s degrees, or two doctoral degrees.

 All graduate students pursuing more than one degree at the same level.

 A student interested in pursuing two degrees at the same level may apply for an additional program when they apply for admission, at any time during their enrollment, or after completion of the first degree.
 It is incumbent upon the student to inquire with each program prior to enrollment to determine whether any program-specific policies prohibit double degrees.
 International students must contact International Student Services prior to enrolling in courses for a second degree.

-In all scenarios, regardless of whether double degree programs are completed consecutively or concurrently, students must:
+Regardless of whether double degree programs are completed consecutively or concurrently, a student must:

-Approval of the double degree: at the time of graduation, each program must submit to the Graduate School a list of the courses being used to satisfy that program’s requirements.
-Both advisors must sign the course lists as indication of approval.
-The Graduate School will review the course lists for credit overlap between degrees.
+At the time of graduation, each program must submit to the Graduate School a list of the courses being used to satisfy that program’s requirements.
+Both advisors must sign the course as lists an indication of approval.

-Doctoral students who add a master’s degree program outside the doctoral program cannot be dissertators.
+A doctoral student who adds a master’s degree program outside the doctoral program cannot be a dissertator.